fstab50/stslib/README.md

 ## Purpose ##

-**stsAval** (pronounced "py gee-creds" for _generate credentials_) is the python3 library that requests
+**stsAval** (pronounced "sts Aah-val" spanish for _sts trustee_) is a python3 library that requests
 temporary credentials from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally require
 mfa credentials in order to authenticate.

-A primary use case for **stsAval** library is to generate a temporary set of AWS access credentials for
+A primary use case for the **stsAval** library is to generate a temporary set of AWS access credentials for
 automation tools running on your local machine.

 **stsAval** manages temporary credentials generates credentials in memory for applications that